StrongShiv8/strongshiv8.github.io/_posts/2023-10-10-Principle.md

 ![Untitled](/Vulnhub-Files/img/Principle/Untitled%207.png)

-Now with directory traversal on this domain I got upload.php page that takes input in image format only so lets upload our RFI payload with null byte to invade the image format issue →
+Now with directory or files bruteforcing on this domain I got upload.php page that takes input in image format only so lets upload our RFI payload with null byte to invade the image format issue →

 ![Untitled](/Vulnhub-Files/img/Principle/Untitled%208.png)